vegaprotocol/documentation/docs/concepts/trading-framework/market-lifecycle.md

 Suspended markets are in auction.
 Depending on the type of suspension, the auction call period may have a defined end (but can be extended) or may be indefinite until the required conditions are met.
 The auction is uncrossed as part of the transition back to the active state and normal trading.

 #### Enters suspended state
-- Price, liquidity or other monitoring system triggers suspension → Suspended
+- Price or liquidity monitoring triggers suspension

 #### What is and isn't possible
 - Liquidity providers can submit, amend, or cancel commitments
 - Orders applicable to auctions are accepted
+- Changes to a market configuration can be enacted through governance

 #### Exits suspended state
-- Conditions specified in price monitoring and liquidity monitoring and end of auction checks are met → Active
+- Conditions specified in price monitoring and liquidity monitoring and end of auction checks are met → [Active](#market-status-active)

 ### Market status: Trading Terminated
 A market may enter `trading terminated` if the instrument expires or the market is otherwise configured to have a finite lifetime.